observIQ/bindplane-agent/internal/processor/snapshotprocessor/README.md

 This processor saves OTLP payloads into snapshots that can be reported to [BindPlane OP](https://observiq.com/).

+This processor is only used by bindplane-agent.
+To add snapshot support to an agent built with OpenTelemetry Collector Builder, use the non-internal [snapshotprocessor](/processor/snapshotprocessor/README.md) instead.

 ## Configuration

 The following options may be configured: